klemola/matiasklemola.com/content/articles/typescript-union-types.md

 ### "Your app initialization example is contrived!"

-Some of the possible logical outcomes could be avoided if one used `Promise.all` in `main` and had the application wait until all of the data is loaded (or for the first failure).
-Nothing would really change for the worse, and there would be less code to maintain.
+It would be simpler to use `Promise.all` in `main`.
+The application could wait until all the data is loaded, or for the first failure.
+Nothing would change for the worse, and there would be less code to maintain.
 Sure.

-The reason why I went with this example was that I wanted you to see that something as tricky as race conditions between simultaneous jobs can be managed with proper planning.
+I chose the example for a reason.
+I wanted you to see that something as tricky as race conditions between simultaneous jobs can be managed with proper planning.
 You might not always have this level of control over when an asynchronous job starts!

-I was recently tasked with having key search results show immediately if they finish loading before some of the other results.
+I was recently tasked with having key search results show before some of the other results.
+It was because loading key results took one tenth of the time vs. other results.
 The pattern used above works in a case like that.
 Something like `KeyResultsReady` is a valid option for `SearchState`, just as `AllResultsReady` is.
-Possible flows are then `Loading` -> `KeyResultsReady` -> `AllResultsReady` and `Loading` -> `AllResultsReady` (barring failures).
+Possible flows (barring failures) are then

+- `Loading` -> `KeyResultsReady` -> `AllResultsReady`
+- `Loading` -> `AllResultsReady`

+Again, this makes intentions clear.

 ### Conclusion